namitha-santhosh/Devops-project/README.md

 - The application was packaged into a JAR file using Maven.

 **Docker**
-- I created a Dockerfile to generate a Docker image from your application.
+- I created a Dockerfile to generate a Docker image from the application.

 - Dockerfile is given in the files